winarama/chuck/README.md

 - Chuck Norris random fact generator API
 - Sentiment Analysis API

 Operationally, a service object connects to the Chuck Norris API and receives a random fact.
-This random fact fact is then passed to a sentiment analysis API, which grades the sentiment of the random fact be be either;
+This random fact is then passed to a sentiment analysis API, which grades the sentiment of the random fact be be either;

 - positive
 - negative
 - neutral

-[Surprisingly a lot of Chuck Norris facts have a negative sentiment.]
+[Surprisingly a lot of Chuck Norris facts have a negative sentiment.
+Who'd a thunk it?]

 ## Technical
 The project is implemented as a Spring Boot application.

 It uses _lombok_ for domain object implementation.

 The _circuit breaker_ design pattern is implemented using the _Spring Cloud Netflix Hystrix_ library on the **ChuckService** service.
-This enables the project to follow the *build to fail* paradigm.
+(This enables the project to follow the *build to fail* paradigm.)

 ## Build

-The project uses Gradle as its build tool.
+The project uses Gradle.

-To build use the following command.
+To build the project use the following command.

 ```
 gradle assemble